neuroailab/cs375/2025/hw1/README.md

 - In the `forward` method of the `AlexNet` class, write the code that **pushes the input** through the model layers.

 **Details**
-- Pass the input through your `features` sub-network, then flatten the output and pass it through your `classifier`.
+- Pass the input through your `features` sub-network (the series of convolutional layers that embeds the image), then flatten the output and pass it through your `classifier` (the series of linear layers at the end that classifies the embedding).
+You do not have to impelment it as these two specific sub networks, this is simply a helpful convention.
 - Return the final tensor of shape `[batch_size, num_classes]`.

 ---